Nazi chic: 2000s–2020s

 In early 2005, a designer using the pseudonym "Helmut Doork" began marketing a parody souvenir T-shirt with the slogans "My grandparents went to Auschwitz and all I got was this lousy t-shirt!" and "Arbeit Macht Frei."
 In response to a complaint from the Anti-Defamation League, the design was removed from CafePress' website in late 2006.

 The creator later uploaded it to Printfection.
 After Printfection removed it without explanation, the creator then released it into the public domain, giving anyone permission to print and/or commercialize the design.

+Nazi chic fashion can be seen in the music videos for Madonna's "Justify My Love" (1990), Marilyn Manson's "The Fight Song" (2001), and Lady Gaga's "LoveGame" (2009).